Concept-Guided Chain-of-Thought Prompting for Pairwise Comparison Scoring of Texts with Large Language Models: Introduction

 \section{Introduction}

-Text scaling methods are quantitative techniques used to analyze the latent positions of texts, such as tweets, documents, or speeches, along one or more dimensions.
-Popular text scaling methods, such as Wordfish, are used extensively in the social sciences \parencite[see, e.g.,][]{laver_benoit_garry_2003,wordfish_slapin_proksch,wu_etal_2019,rheault_cochrane_2020,bailey2023measuring}.
-However, these approaches require a large text corpus, struggle with short texts, and do not have a mechanism to precisely target the abstract concept of interest.
-Other approaches, such as fine-tuning pre-trained language models such as RoBERTa \parencite{liu2019roberta}, require hand-labeled data.
-These methods often fail with texts such as social media posts: they are short, it is often not clear how to pick documents for identification, and the usages of words rapidly shift over time.
+Text scoring methods are used to analyze the latent positions of texts, such as tweets, documents, or speeches, along one or more dimensions.
+Popular text scoring methods, such as Wordfish, are used extensively in the social and political sciences (see, e.g., \cite{laver_benoit_garry_2003,wordfish_slapin_proksch,wu_etal_2019,benoit_munger_spirling_2019,rheault_cochrane_2020,bailey2023measuring}).
+However, these approaches require a large text corpus, struggle with short texts, and do not have a mechanism to precisely target the latent concept of interest.
+Other approaches, such as fine-tuning pre-trained language models such as RoBERTa \cite{liu2019roberta}, require non-trivial quantities of hand-labeled data.
+These methods often fail with texts such as social media posts: they are short, it is often unclear how to pick documents for identification or labeling, and the usages of words rapidly shift over time.

-In this article, we present a novel text scaling framework that leverages the embedded knowledge base and pattern recognition capabilities of generative large language models (LLMs).
+In this article, we present a novel text scoring framework that leverages the embedded information and pattern recognition capabilities of generative large language models (LLMs).
+LLMs can set the texts against the backdrop of information accumulated from the near-totality of the web and digitized media, giving greater context to short texts such as social media posts.
 The core idea is to use an LLM to conduct pairwise comparisons between two texts.
-In other words, we prompt an LLM to pick the text that reflects a greater quantity of some latent or abstract concept of interest, such as which text contains greater aversion.
+In other words, we prompt an LLM to pick the text that reflects a greater quantity of some latent or abstract concept of interest, such as which text contains greater aversion to a particular political party.
 But instead of directly pairwise comparing texts, we compare concept-specific breakdowns of the texts.
 These concept-specific breakdowns are generated using an approach we call concept-guided chain-of-thought (CGCoT) prompting.
-CGCoT prompting is a method that uses a series of researcher-crafted questions that examine the constituent parts of the concept of interest in a given text.
+CGCoT prompting is a framework that uses a series of researcher-crafted questions that examine the constituent parts of the concept of interest in a given text.
 The text and the LLM's answers to the CGCoT prompts for that text form the text's concept-specific breakdown.
 These researcher-crafted prompts, akin to a codebook used to guide content analysis, are the same across all texts, making the concept-specific breakdowns directly comparable in pairwise comparisons.